8 Best-Practices for Small Business Websites

 Heck, you don’t even need that much content.
 All you have to do is look credible and show your customers that you have their back.

 Note, sometimes a free ebook helps gather leads if it’s about the right topic.
 For example, if you’re a plumber, an ebook that explains the differences between a good plumber and a bad plumber would be pure gold if you’re positioning yourself as the good plumber.
+If you are an expert in plumbing richmond, you should encourage the existence of all material that’ll show you as the consumate professional that you are.

 The Bottom Line